When we arrived in Riverrun, we were greeted by Brynden and Edmure Tully. "No Lysa?" I asked Robb quietly.

 He nodded.
 "Certainly, Amina."

 "We need the Unsullied.
-I already have men that will follow me into battle no matter.
+I have men that will follow me into battle because they believe in me.
 What we need are men who will do as they are told," I explained to my sister.

 "And you disagree, Ser Barristan?"
 She asked.

-"I was there when Rhaegar fought, his men died for him because they loved them, not because someone had trained them to."
+"I was there when Rhaegar fought in Robert's Rebellion.
+His men died for him because they loved them, not because someone had trained them to."

 "I would like to buy them all," Daenerys said calmly.
 I glanced at Ser Barristan as if to say I told you so, but he was focused on my sister.

 There was chatter among the men in Valyrian and the translator watched.
-I didn't speak a word of the language but I could tell from the girl's facial expression whatever the men were saying was not very considerate.
+I could catch a single word, but I could tell from the girl's face that the men were not saying very considerate things.
 Finally she spoke, "There are 8,000 Unsullied in Astapor, is this what you mean by all?" she asked.

 "Yes," Daenerys answered.